’21: Defund, disarm, replace the police

-Although Boston’s police department has distinguished itself by its commitment to moderation in enforcement and proactive respect for persons in communities needing policing, we Bostonians – like all other residents of the Massachusetts Commonwealth – must tolerate the presence of another so-called “policing” organization that has proven itself to be, from top to bottom, irredeemably corrupt and dangerous: the Massachusetts State Police.
+Although Boston’s police department has distinguished itself by its commitment to moderation in enforcement and proactive respect for persons in communities needing policing, we Bostonians must also tolerate the presence of another so-called “policing” organization: one that has proven itself to be, from top to bottom, irredeemably corrupt and dangerous: the Massachusetts State Police.
 At the moment, efforts on Beacon Hill to enact “top-down” reforms are being debated, likely in vain.

 — Sean4Boston (@seanforboston) July 7, 2020

 The Massachusetts State Police are an overgrown highway patrol that spawned from the Turnpike, which some of the persons employed by the department seem to consider their personal fiefdom.
-The State Police are often former military members, and are dressed like clown bandits for a reason.
-They take dumb pride in their corny colors, as they fund their nefarities through taxation – theft – and not only do nothing to protect the safety of travelers, but choose to engage in disgusting and deadly behaviors.
+MSP officers are often former military, and are gussied up like overwrought clown bandits for a reason.
+They salute their corny colors, as they fund their nefarities through taxation – theft – and not only do nothing to protect the safety of travelers in the Commonwealth, but also initiate force against innocent persons.

 — Sean4Boston (@seanforboston) July 14, 2020

-I have run afoul myself of several of these persons: killers, sociopaths, and thugs.
-Not only can they break the law with impunity (the ACTUAL law against initiating violence), but they serve a complicit court system that does nothing to expunge them from the ranks, even when personal failings are repeatedly exposed.
+Unfortunately, I’ve run afoul of several electric Frenchmen: I’ve had my person handled, been handcuffed and detained, and had my property stolen by several of these goons.
+Not only can they break the law with impunity (the ACTUAL law against violence), but they serve a complicit court system that does nothing to expunge them from the ranks, even when personal failings are repeatedly exposed.

 How is it that they keep their jobs?
-How can they commit aggressive acts, display gross violations of basic ethics, target innocent individuals, openly, and somehow not be fired?
+How can they commit aggressive acts, violate basic ethics, target innocent individuals – openly – and somehow not be fired?
 Might it have anything to do with unions?
-Will there be any candidate for any position in 2021 that will be able, successfully, to convince voters that unions may present dangers to the public good in more than just certain parts of the public sector?
+Could it be related to their government-enforced monopoly?
+Will there be any candidate for any position in 2021 that will remind voters of how unions can present dangers to the public good in more than just some parts of the public sector?